About the Program

 Accepting applications for the Bachelor of Applied Science in Applied Behavioral Science!

-**Fall 2018 Priority Application deadline is April 30.
-Applications submitted after that date will be considered based on space-availability.**
+**Winter 2019 Priority Application deadline is October 30.
+Applications submitted after October 30 will be considered based on space-availability, until December 12.**

 An applied Bachelor’s degree in Applied Behavioral Science can qualify you for positions of greater scope and responsibility, including supervisors, project managers, public policy analysts, educators and directors in a wide range of human-focused fields – it all depends on your interests.
 Our students develop the skills to excel in rewarding careers in a variety of areas, including: